GenBInc/quickhellou/CONTRIBUTING.md

-Not big idea :)
+Not big idea :) ... but HUGE IDEA! :)
-Just give as ping at say@quickhellou.com
+Just give us ping at say@quickhellou.com